oceanobservatories/uframe-webservices/README.md

     > pip install -r pip_requirements.txt

 ###Scripts
-There are 2 main scripts:
+There are 3 main scripts:
 - [get_arrays.py](https://github.com/ooi-integration/uframe-webservices/blob/master/get_arrays.py): Retrieves the list of platforms for which uFrame has ingested some portion of the datasets.
 - [download_uframe_platform_nc.py](https://github.com/ooi-integration/uframe-webservices/blob/master/download_uframe_platform_nc.py): Create (and optionally send) the requests for all data streams under the specified platform.
+- [map_uframe_datastreams.py](https://github.com/ooi-integration/uframe-webservices/blob/master/map_uframe_datastreams.py): Retrieves metadata records for all available streams/parameters contained in the default UFrame instance.
+Results are printed to STDOUT in csv format.

 The default uFrame instance is <b>http://uframe-test.ooi.rutgers.edu</b>.
 This can be changed using the <b>base_url</b> option from either of the scripts above.